 The Marianists have lived and ministered at Mount St. John since 1910.
 The 150-acre property is named for St. John the Apostle, patron of the Society of Mary.
-In addition to MEEC, MSJ is home to residential communities of Marianist Brothers and Priests at Meyer Hall and the Marianist Novitiate, the North American Center for Marianist Studies, the Marianist Mission, the Bergamo Center for Lifelong Learning, Gallery St. John and Queen of Apostles parish.
-The buildings and grounds that are not part of the 100-acre preserve in MEEC”s care are expertly maintained by Mount St. John Facilities.
+MSJ is home to residential communities of Marianist Brothers and Priests at Meyer Hall and the Marianist Novitiate, the North American Center for Marianist Studies, the Marianist Mission, the Bergamo Center for Lifelong Learning, Gallery St. John, Queen of Apostles parish and the Marianist Environmental Education Center (MEEC).
+The buildings and grounds that are not part of the 100-acre preserve in MEEC's care are expertly maintained by Mount St. John Facilities.

-The Society of Mary strives to ensure that Marianist spirit, ideals and heritage are embodied and promoted by the ministries of Mount St. John.
+The US Province of the Society of Mary (Brothers and Priests) strives to ensure that Marianist spirit, ideals and heritage are embodied and promoted by the ministries of Mount St. John.
 Specifically, we seek to:

 - Form people in faith through proclamation of the Gospel, enrichment of culture, and the transformation of society that reflects the fullness of Christ’s message;